-To be eligible for the President's List, a student must maintain an "A" average on 15 semester hours.
+To be eligible for the President's List, a student must maintain an "A" average on 15 semester hours of academic work.

-To be eligible for the Dean's List, a student must maintain a "B" average on 15 semester hours (with no grade less than "C").
+To be eligible for the Dean's List, a student must maintain a "B" average on 15 semester hours of academic work (with no grade less than "C").